-The University of Washington Occupational and Environmental Medicine Clinic at Harborview offers comprehensive services for the prevention, diagnosis, and treatment of occupational and work-related environmental exposure, illness and injury by Board Certified Occupational Medicine physicians.
+The University of Washington Occupational and Environmental Medicine (OEM) Clinic at Harborview offers comprehensive services for the prevention, diagnosis, and treatment of occupational and environmental exposures, illness and injury by Board Certified Occupational Medicine physicians.
 Each patient receives a detailed exposure assessment and comprehensive clinical testing, as needed.
 This often involves multi-specialty evaluations, guided by the most up-to-date scientific research.

-Common conditions we evaluate, when they are known or suspected to be related to exposure in the workplace or as occur in the course of work, include breathing problems such as asthma, asbestosis and allergic hypersensitivity; neurological problems such as parkinsonism, peripheral neuropathy and hearing loss; skin problems such as eczema and allergic dermatitis; musculoskeletal problems such as carpal tunnel syndrome, back, neck, shoulder and other injuries, sprains, strains and tendonitis; and exposures to toxic chemicals such as metals, solvents and pesticides.
+Common conditions we evaluate, when they are known or suspected to be related to exposure in the workplace or as occur in the course of work, include breathing problems such as asthma, asbestosis, silicosis and allergic hypersensitivity; neurological problems such as parkinsonism, peripheral neuropathy and hearing loss; skin problems such as eczema and allergic dermatitis; musculoskeletal problems such as carpal tunnel syndrome, back, neck, shoulder, and other injuries, sprains, strains and tendonitis; and exposures to toxic chemicals such as metals, solvents and pesticides.

 Other services include impairment ratings, review of independent medical exams, assessment of barriers to return to work and assistance with filing or re-opening a workers' compensation claim and coordination of return to work efforts.
 We also offer health and safety consultation to employers and unions.

-Our clinic also directs the Harborview Center of Occupational Health Education, a program that seeks to minimize work related disability by offering education and training in best occupational health practices to physicians who treat workers with work related injuries.
+Our clinic also directs the Harborview Center of Occupational Health and Education (COHE), a program that seeks to minimize work related disability by offering education and training in best occupational health practices to physicians who treat workers with work related injuries.
 We also act as a resource to health and governmental agencies.

 To fax documents, please use the clinic fax number: 206.744.8527